9.6 C

 2) How to Submit a DMCA Takedown Notice

-If you believe material on PopTopNews.com infringes your copyright, send a written notice that includes all of the following:
+If you believe material on FlauntWeekly.com infringes your copyright, send a written notice containing all of the following information:

-4. Contact information – Your full name, mailing address, telephone number, and email address.
+4. Your contact information – Full name, mailing address, telephone number, and email address.

-5. Good-faith statement – A statement that you have a good-faith belief the use is not authorized by the copyright owner, its agent, or the law.
+5. Good-faith statement – > “I have a good-faith belief that the use of the material is not authorized by the copyright owner, its agent, or the law.”

-6. Accuracy & authority statement – A statement, under penalty of perjury, that the information in your notice is accurate and that you are the copyright owner or authorized to act on the owner’s behalf.
+6. Accuracy & authority statement – > “I swear under penalty of perjury that the information in this notification is accurate and that I am the copyright owner or am authorized to act on the owner’s behalf.”

-• Promptly remove or disable access to the identified material;
+• We promptly remove or disable access to the identified material.

-• Notify the user or content provider who posted the material;
+• We notify the uploader or content provider about the claim.

-We also accommodate standard technical measures used by copyright owners to identify or protect their works.
+• We accommodate standard technical measures used by rights holders to identify or protect their works.

 3) Counter-Notice (If Your Content Was Removed)

-If your content was removed or disabled because of a notice and you believe this was a mistake or misidentification, you may send a counter-notice containing:
+If your content was removed or disabled and you believe this was a mistake or misidentification, you may send a counter-notification that includes:

 1. Your signature – Physical or electronic.

-2. Identify the removed material – What was removed or disabled, and the precise URL/location where it appeared before removal.
+2. Identification of the removed material – Specify what was removed and the precise URL where it appeared before removal.

-3. Good-faith statement – A statement that you have a good-faith belief the material was removed or disabled due to a mistake or misidentification.
+3. Good-faith statement – > “I have a good-faith belief that the material was removed or disabled as a result of a mistake or misidentification.”

-4. Contact information – Your full name, mailing address, telephone number, and email address.
+4. Your contact information – Full name, address, telephone number, and email address.

-5. Consent to jurisdiction & service – A statement that you consent to the jurisdiction of the U.S. Federal District Court for your judicial district (or, if you are outside the U.S., for the district where we are located) and that you will accept service of process from the person who filed the original notice or their agent.
+5. Consent to jurisdiction and service of process – > “I consent to the jurisdiction of the U.S. Federal District Court for my judicial district (or, if outside the U.S., for the District where Flaunt Weekly LLC is located) and will accept service of process from the person who filed the original notice or their agent.”

 • We forward your counter-notice to the original complainant.

-• We will restore the material after at least 10 business days (and typically within a reasonable time thereafter) unless we receive notice that the complainant has filed a court action seeking to restrain the allegedly infringing activity.
+• The content will be restored after at least 10 business days, unless we receive proof that the complainant has filed a court action to prevent restoration.

 4) Repeat-Infringer Policy

-• If you are a rights-management representative (e.g., label, studio, photo agency), please identify any license conflicts or territorial restrictions in your notice to help us resolve issues quickly.
+Rights-management representatives (e.g., labels, studios, photo agencies) should identify any license conflicts or territorial restrictions to help us resolve claims quickly.

 6) Avoiding Misuse (17 U.S.C. § 512(f))